eclipse-ecal/ecal/doc/rst/applications/sys/sys_overview.rst

 Options
 -------

-This section is about the :guilabel:`Options` available from the menubar:
+This section is about the :guilabel:`Options` available from the menu bar:

 .. image:: img/ecal_sys_options.png
    :alt: eCAL Sys Options